 Routes under which you can apply for a sponsor licence

-There are two broad types of sponsor licence you can apply for: Worker (formerly Tier 2) and Temporary Worker (formerly Tier 5 (Temporary Worker)).
+In concomitant to student sponosrs, there are two broad types of sponsor licence you can apply for: Worker licence (formerly Tier 2) which will let you employ people long-term or permanently, and Temporary Worker licence (formerly Tier 5 (Temporary Worker)) which will let you employ people on a temporary basis.
 Within these two types, there are a number of individual immigration ‘routes’.
 You can apply to be licensed in as many routes as you feel appropriate for your business or organisation.

 The sponsor licence application process includes: